yasithdev/cybercomp/README.md

 - Searching computational models and execution engines registered in cybercompute.
 - Defining experiments by coupling computational models with execution engines, and defining their choice of parameter values.
 - Defining larger experiments through composition of smaller experiments.
-- Defining experiment collections by grouping a set of experiments with common observations.
+- Defining experiment collections by grouping a set of experiments with common observables.
-- Comparing and contrasting observations within/across experiment collections.
+- Comparing and contrasting observables within/across experiment collections.

 ## System Design

 - System should find which systems out of N systems are compatible, and suggest them to users
-- System should type-match parameters/observations when coupling models and engines, and when composing larger experiments.
+- System should type-match parameters/observables when coupling models and engines, and when composing larger experiments.
 - system should validate first (before execution) and throw error

 ## Terminology